URNerD/ToDoToday/README.md

 This file can be found at http://github/URNerD/ToDoToday

+## 23 May 2014

+Start the [Static HTML](https://github.com/URNerD/Static-HTML) assignment – you can probably do this in one class period.
+See how much you can do without needing to use external sources.
+You might be pleasently surprised.
+However if you get stuck, [Google](https://google.com) is your friend.
+So are the [tag reference pages at W3 Schools](http://www.w3schools.com/tags/tag_a.asp).

+When you're done the page should look something like this:

+Not the most beautiful page in the world, we'll get to the with CSS.
+HTML's job is to present the content.

 ## 22 May 2014

 Make sure you have completed the items from yesterday.
 You should be able to go to the URL: __http://_your-user-name_.github.io__ and see a page that looks something like the example below.
 You should absolutely not see the GitHub 404 (page not found) error page.